SunilSyal/Angular-Tutorials/04 - routes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## What will we learn in this tutorial
-1) Using multiple instances of a component
-2) Passing different input values to different instances of a component
+1) Basic routing
+2) Routing with params
+3) Child routes
+4) Default selection - Programatically clicking DOM elements.
-3) Test cases to detect:
+5) Test cases to detect:
-    -
+    - XXXX
-4) End to test cases to check the rendering of different instances of a component with different content in it
+6) End to test cases to check the rendering of different instances of a component with different content in it
-5) constructor
-6) @Input
-7) ngOnit

 ## Steps to run the app:
 - Clone the folder and run <b>npm i</b> to use the app.